Thanmai-Sahith/252_a8/README.md

 ./assembler.out
 ```
 5. Type the input file name to generate the object and listing files.
 There will be a test_input.txt file in INPUTS folder just for testing purpose.

+6. For windows, just run the assembler.exe file.